 Marcy begins her ice bath ritual with a quasi suicide note for David, because this show loves to torture him.
 Not that I mind all that much, since David’s happiness is frequently based on guilting people into doing what he wants.
 He’s one of those guys whose excessive sensitivity makes every situation about him, and Marcy’s need to recover her past is, of course, actually about his needs instead of hers.

-Notice that Carly’s the friend she can depend on in a crisis, not David, even though she’s in his apartment, because he’s the one with the bathtub, and she also just prefers his place for all of her dangerous, self-performed medical procedures.
+Notice that Carly’s the friend she can depend on in a crisis, not David, even though she’s in his apartment because he’s the one with the bathtub.
+She also just prefers his place for all of her dangerous, self-performed medical procedures.

 Carly replies that she’ll be there, so Marcy begins her procedure.
 She sticks heart monitor thingies on, injects herself with something that’s probably crucial to the procedure, and immerses herself almost completely into an ice cold bath.
 Marcy is as hardcore as ever when it comes to performing medicine on herself.
 These producers owe the character and the actress a condition that requires a lot of time in a spa next season.